internal/docker-run step runs a Docker image. This step is equivalent to running the Docker command

 internal/docker-buildstep, or the repository (and optional tag) of an image in an image registry.
 In case the registry needs authentication, you must authenticate the registry in the same way as you’d do for a Box image.

-name(mandatory): Indicates the name of the container.
+name(mandatory): Specifies the name of the container.
 It also acts as the hostname of the container.

-user: Indicates the user that commands run inside the container.
+user: Specifies the user that commands run inside the container.

 ports: A list of ports that are exposed and published as part of the run.
 These can be given in the following two formats: